ballard26/concurrent-hamt/README.md

 Todo
 ----------------------------------------------------------------------
 Check the top of every source file for a todo list.
-If you have any comments or suggestions on things not in any of the todo lists please contact me.

 Notes
 ----------------------------------------------------------------------
 Credit
-- See the top of every source file for citations to research papers I used for references while making this.
+- See top of source files for citations to research papers I referenced while writing code in file.

 Compatibility
 - This project was developed and tested on OS X, however, since it doesn't rely